FLeX Series pilot-operated, normally closed, electro-proportional throttle - flow 2-1

 - Designed and tested to 10 million on-off operational cycles.

-- Meets new NFPA test standard T2.6.1 R2014 for fatigue and burst pressure ratings.
+- Exceeds new NFPA test standard T2.6.1 R2014 for fatigue and burst pressure ratings.

 - Improved linearity and resolution over similar competing valves.